CPKreu/CalcBook/README.md

 # CalcBook

-CalcBook is a extension for writing simple math equations in a text file.
+CalcBook is a extension for writing math equations in a simple text file format

 It features
 * Live Evaluation